ys5g/matugen/README.md

 }
 ```

-The module does NOT automatically symlink the files.
-For an example of using this module with Home Manager, see https://github.com/InioX/matugen/issues/28
+For an example of using this module with Home Manager, see [this example](./example/home-manager)

 Option details can be found by reading the [module](./module.nix).
 A
 [search.nixos.org](https://search.nixos.org/options)-like option viewer is